educationfutures/publii-diaeresis-updater/README.md

 - Submit an issue to suggest new words or report problems.
 - Open a pull request to contribute improvements or features.

 ---

-## Example

-Before:

-> Cooperation and coordination are key to reevaluating our plans.

-After:

-> Coöperation and coördination are key to reëvaluating our plans.

----